Electrostatics model

 Default behavior

-By default, the initial space charge for this problem is given by Gaussian
+By default, the initial space charge for this problem is given by a Gaussian

 Setting the surface charge